allabux21/gwright99.github.io/openshift4/01-install-podman-and-skopeo-on-WSL2.md

 ### To alias Podman or not?
 Several of the articles I consulted suggested creating an alias between Podman and Docker a la `alias docker=podman`.
 I decided not to take this step as I have minimal legacy artefacts that would be invoking the `docker` command on the CLI.
 My preference is to keep both tools independently installed on my system and I can revist the decision to alias later once I have a better idea of what implications this will have (if any).

-### Update the Podman Configuration for WSL2 quality of life gains
+### Update the Podman configuration for WSL2 quality of life gains
 A January 30, 2020 [article](https://www.redhat.com/sysadmin/podman-windows-wsl2) by RedHat software engineer Brent Baude provides some configuration suggestions for WSL2-based podman installations.
 I began to implement his changes but immediately encountered problems.

 Baude suggests creating (and then editing) a Podman configuration file for a rootless user, `$HOME/.config/containers/libpod.conf`, by executing this command: